Camp was the representative for Oklahoma’s 6th congressional district and was a Republican. He served from 1969 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Camp is shown as a purple triangle. (analysis methodology)
+Camp is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Camp sponsored bills primarily in these issue areas: